 Does your child startle easily?
 Prefers quiet play instead of large, noisy crowds?
 Is incredibly intuitive in perceiving the distress of others?
 Fusses about scratchy clothing or notices even the faintest odour?
 If you are nodding along to these questions, then your child may be highly sensitive.

 “A Highly Sensitive Child (HSC) is born with a highly tuned nervous system, making them highly aware of their environment and quick to react.
-They are quick to notice subtle changes in their surroundings and the emotions of others,” explains Leila Boukarim, author of “All too much for Oliver” and founder of My Quiet Adventures.
+They are quick to notice subtle changes in their surroundings and the emotions of others,” explains Leila Boukarim, author of “All too much for Oliver”.

 Drawing from her own experience, the mother of two elaborates how children of this nature perceive and cope with their surroundings.
 “HSC absorb external input like a sponge and hence need to process a lot more information than most people, which leads to bigger emotions.
 They will often retreat and need time alone to unwind, and will have meltdowns if they aren’t given that time and space.”